Cedric Russell

-Cedric Russell (born 6 March 1999) is an American professional basketball player for Trepça of the Kosovo Superleague.
+Cedric Russell (born 6 March 1999) is an American professional basketball player for RheinStars Köln.
 He attended Peabody Magnet High School in Alexandria, Louisiana and played for the historic Warhorse basketball program under the legendary Neismith Basketball Hall of Fame inductee finalist(class of '24) head coach Coach Charles Smith.
 Also attending and playing for the Louisiana Ragin' Cajuns and The Ohio State University Buckeyes.